AgataBG/sme-bi-course-application/vm-exercises.md

 #### Context

 So far we have worked on summarized (aggregated) data but did you know that Excel is very efficient at visualizing disaggegated data?
-Summarizing the data with pivot tables and visualizing then with pivot charts, we can bring insightful graphs and adapt them in no time!
+Summarizing the data with pivot tables and visualizing it with pivot charts, we can bring insightful graphs and adapt them in no time!
 In this exercise we will build a line and a bar chart using this technique!

 ##### STEP 1